Sperm Harvesting for In Vitro Fertilization

 Treating Azoospermia with Sperm Aspiration Procedures

-Sperm aspiration is reserved for men who have the most severe types of male factor infertility including no sperm in their ejaculate (azoospermia) or sperm that are not motile or are dead (necrospermia).
+Sperm aspiration is reserved for men who have the most severe types of male infertility including no sperm in their ejaculate (azoospermia) or sperm that are not motile or are dead (necrospermia).

 There are two main reasons why sperm may be absent from the semen (necessitating sperm aspiration).
 Obstructive azoospermia is the result of a blockage in the male reproductive tract.
 Sperm production in the testicle is normal but the sperm are trapped inside the epididymis.
 Non-obstructive azoospermia is the result of severely impaired or non-existent sperm production.
 It is precisely these situations that require advanced reproduction technologies such as ICSI to establish a pregnancy.